New £3.2m hotel planned for Larne town centre

 A new £3.2m hotel has been earmarked for Larne town centre on the site of the former Dan Campbell’s bar at High Street.

-The application to develop the 24-bedroom luxury accommodation is being made by MBA Inver Investments.
+The application to develop the luxury accommodation is being made by MBA Inver Investments.

 The former Dan Campbell’s premises and The Thatch bar would be demolished to make way for the new development extending into Point Street.